tafaramafemba/OOP-School-Library/README.md

 # OOP School Library

-> This is a tool to record what books are in the library of a university and who borrows them.
+> This is a command line interface to record what books are in the library of a university and who borrows them.
 This project uses Object Oriented Programming and is built using Ruby.

 ## Getting Started